 Special Education Needs Co-ordinator (SENCO):

-Member of staff of a school or early education setting who has responsibility for coordinating special educational needs (SEN) provision within that school.
-In a small school the head teacher or deputy may take on this role.
-In larger schools there may be an SEN coordinating team.
+Member of staff of a school or early education setting who has responsibility for coordinating special educational needs (SEND) provision within that school.
+In a small school, the headteacher or deputy may take on this role.
+In larger schools, there may be an SEN coordinating team.

 Local Education Authority (LEA):